Desert of Maine: Geology

-Toward the end of the last ice age, New England was completely covered by the Laurentide Ice Sheet, which was up to 3000 meters (almost 2 miles) thick in the region at its maximum extent.
+Toward the end of the last ice age, New England was completely covered by the Laurentide Ice Sheet, which was up to 3,000 meters (almost 2 miles) thick in the region at its maximum extent.
 The immense weight of the ice sheet at its maximum pushed the land of coastal Maine down below sea level, as much as 175–245 meters below current elevations.

-As the glaciers in Maine started to melt, approximately 15,000 years ago, the land of Maine began to rebound.
+As the glaciers in Maine started to melt, approximately 15,000 years ago, the land began to rebound.
 By about 13,500 years ago, the glaciers' retreat reached the Freeport area, where the land that would comprise the future Desert of Maine began to emerge from below the sea.

 At some point after the Desert area emerged, it became a sink for wind-blown sand, probably around 12,500 years ago.
-Pathfinder plants would have begun to stabilize the open sand deposits fairly quickly, perhaps within just a few hundred years.
+Pioneer plants would have begun to stabilize the open sand deposits fairly quickly, perhaps within just a few hundred years.
 From those initial plants grew a forest, stabilizing the sand deposit until the Tuttles' farming practices uncovered it and allowed the wind to once again move the sand.

 The Desert of Maine is not technically classified as a desert, as it receives an abundance of precipitation annually.
-The average annual snowfall is 72.1 inches, and the average annual precipitation is 50 inches, both way over the United States' averages.
+The average annual snowfall is 72.1 inches, and the average annual precipitation is 50 inches, both far above the United States' averages, which are 28 inches and 38 inches respectively.
 To be considered a desert, the area must not receive more than 10 inches of precipitation a year.

 Tourism

 The Desert of Maine has been privately owned and maintained as a tourist attraction since 1925, with the most recent change in ownership in 2018 followed by a redevelopment campaign launched in 2020.
-This included excavating a house, built in 1938, that had become buried in sand during the park's closure in the Second World War.
+This included excavating a house, built in 1938, that had become buried in sand during the park's closure in World War II.
 The town of Freeport has supported the development of the site, authorizing a special zoning district to enable the construction of new facilities and to keep the site intact and maintained.
 As of 2022, the site hosts a campground, rental cabins, a performing arts venue, and a miniature golf course.
-It also includes attractions that draw on the desert and its history, such as interpretive trails across the sand, historical buildings, and an original Model T truck to allude to the year of the site's opening as a tourist destination.
+It also includes attractions that draw on the desert and its history, such as interpretive trails across the sand, historical buildings, and an original Ford Model T to commemorate the year of the site's opening as a tourist destination.